-The following article is from Desiring God a product of Pastor John Piper's ministries.
+The following article is from Desiring God, a John Piper Ministry

 Pastor John, what would you say to a man or to a woman who is considering a sex change operation?
 These are not amorphous folks, they are clearly and obviously genetically and physically a man or a woman, and he or she wants a gender change.
 What would you say to someone considering a transgender option?